Dealing with pressure sores (sore skin)

 It is important to keep the skin clean and dry.
 If you are in bed, the bedsheets must be smooth and not wrinkled.

 Some equipment can also help relieve pressure.
 These include mattresses and cushions.
-A Cochrane review in 2004 found that people who lay on special mattresses were less likely to develop pressure sores when compared to ordinary hospital mattresses.
-The mattresses work by moulding around your body.
-NICE guidelines on treating pressure ulcers recommend that if you have reddening or a bruised area you need to have one of the special mattresses.
+A Cochrane review in 2011 found that people who lay on special mattresses were less likely to develop pressure sores when compared to ordinary hospital mattresses.
+Some special mattresses work by moulding around your body.
+NICE guidelines recommend that if you have reddening or a bruised area you need to have one of these special mattresses.

 Cushions are also available to make it more comfortable to sit for a long time in a chair.
-The Cochrane review did not find that cushions prevented pressure sores.
 Avoid ring shaped cushions, as they put more pressure on your lower back and bottom, stop the flow of blood to the area and can make sores worse.
-Also avoid synthetic sheepskin pads and water filled gloves as they can also make pressure sores worse.
-Natural sheepskins can help prevent them.
+Also avoid synthetic sheepskin pads and water filled gloves as they can make pressure sores worse.
+The Cochrane review found that natural sheepskin overlays can help prevent pressure sores.

 Special beds, mattresses and cushions should be available if you are in hospital.
 At home, your GP, district nurse or specialist nurse can assess your needs and help you to get any equipment you need.